benitomartin/mlops-car-prices/README.md

 The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction) and a preliminary data analysis was performed (see `notebooks` folder), to get some insights for the further project development.

+Below you can find some instructions to understand the project content.
 Feel free to close this repo :wink:

 ## Project Set Up